 | Corner bead | Vertical arris reinforcement — impact protection at corners | Third (terminates above bellcast line) |

-| Reveal bead | Waterproof seal at window/door jambs — rubber or sponge gasket | Concurrent with corner beads |
+| Reveal bead | Waterproof seal at window/door jambs — gasket-integrated | Concurrent with corner beads |

-The standard detail for corner-to-bellcast junctions is to cut the corner bead to finish 5 mm above the bellcast bead, allowing the render to close the gap without creating a mechanical stress point where two rigid profiles intersect.
-On EWI systems, the mesh wing of the bellcast should overlap the reinforcement layer by at least 100 mm, tying the horizontal and vertical mesh zones together to distribute thermal and mechanical stresses across the entire lower elevation.
+The standard detail for corner-to-bellcast junctions is to cut the corner bead to finish 5 mm above the bellcast nose, allowing the render to close the gap without creating a mechanical stress point where two rigid profiles intersect.
+On EWI systems, the mesh wing of the bellcast should overlap the field reinforcement layer by at least 100 mm, tying the horizontal and vertical mesh zones together to distribute thermal and mechanical stresses across the entire lower elevation.
+Compliance with current NHBC and BS EN 13914-1 guidance depends on the complete profile system — not just individual components — being specified, sequenced, and installed as an integrated assembly.

 Where exactly should bellcast beads be installed on a rendered wall?